aws/aws-iot-device-sdk-embedded-C/README.md

 #### AWS IoT Device Shadow

-The [AWS IoT Device Shadow](https://github.com/aws/device-shadow-for-aws-iot-embedded-sdk) library enables you to store and retrieve the current state (the “shadow”) of every registered device.
+The AWS IoT Device Shadow library enables you to store and retrieve the current state (the "shadow") of every registered device.
 The device’s shadow is a persistent, virtual representation of your device that you can interact with from AWS IoT Core even if the device is offline.
-The device state captured as its “shadow” is itself a JSON document.
-The device can send commands over MQTT or HTTP to update its latest state.
-Each device’s shadow is uniquely identified by the name of the corresponding “thing”, a representation of a specific device or logical entity on AWS IoT.
+The device state is captured as its "shadow" within a [JSON](https://www.json.org/) document.
+The device can send commands over MQTT to get, update and delete its latest state as well as receive notifications over MQTT about changes in its state.
+Each device’s shadow is uniquely identified by the name of the corresponding "thing", a representation of a specific device or logical entity on the AWS Cloud.
+See [Managing Devices with AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-management.html) for more information on IoT "thing".
 More details about AWS IoT Device Shadow can be found in [AWS IoT documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html).

 The AWS IoT Device Shadow library has no dependencies on additional libraries other than the standard C library.
 It also doesn’t have any platform dependencies, such as threading or synchronization.
 It can be used with any MQTT library and any JSON library (see [demos](demos/shadow) with coreMQTT and coreJSON).